Sooyeon-Lee/Sooyeon-Lee.github.io/_pages/cv.md

   * Performed graphics/GUI and localization testing
   * Developed unit testing using C# and Python in agile software development environment

-## Research Project
-* [Visual Cortext on Silicon](http://www.cse.psu.edu/research/visualcortexonsilicon.expedition/) project, an NSF Expedition in Computing: I am investigating a feasibility of smart camera prosthetic devices that assist people with visual impairments for their grocery shopping.
-  * Lead and manage all accessibility research projects, including coordinating between the development and design teams.
-  * Designing multi-modality interactive user interface for developing visual prosthetics interactions for people with visual impairments.
-  * Designing and developing interface prototypes and evaluating them with conducting iterative UX researches including experimental lab studies and mixed research methods.
-  * Collaborating with the local people with visual impairments and with an industry partner.
-  * Penn State uses machine vision to give the blind a ‘Third Eye’: LiveBIG 2016-17

 ## SKILLS
  * Research: Accessibility research, Experimental design, User centered design, Ethnographic study, Observation, Interview, Focus group, Prototyping, Qualitative and quantitative data analysis